What is an email sequence?

 💎Time for a jewelry refresh?

-This win-back sequence by jewelry subscription service Rocksbox consists of four emails.
+This win-back email sequence by jewelry subscription service Rocksbox consists of four emails.
 Interestingly enough, all its win-back emails contain emojis in their subject lines.
 The first two emails are more product- and image-heavy and contain a CTA button.
 Both emails offer customers who have canceled a generous 50% off if they decide to reactivate their memberships.
-The third email promotes the same offer but in text format.
+The third email in the sequence promotes the same offer but in text format.
 In the last email, the brand adds a bonus: a $21 monthly credit to bring back those previous customers.

 Your Harry's Shave Plan order